freebattie/ARtQuestServer/APIDOCUMENTATION.md

 ```

-- `400 bad request` If the data sendt is malformed
+- `400 bad request` If the data sent is malformed
 - `401 unauthorized` If the request is missing a session cookie
 - `409 conflict` If the user has already scanned the quest item
 - `403 forbidden`If the session cookie is invalid